An integration flow runs on behalf of a person or an

 component or any other API.

 When creating a flow an credential must be chosen.
 You can either chose an existing one or create a new one.
-The following screenshot demonstrates how a credential is created for a trigger component for the Petstore API.
+The following screenshot demonstrates how the credential is created for the Petstore API component.

 Once a credential is saved, it will be linked with the current step of the flow.
 It can be also reused in other steps of the same flow or other flows using same component.

-Petstore component belonging to a user.
-A new credential can be added by
+A new credential can be added by pressing the